Research

 Keywords: odour sensing, electroantennogram, insect antenna

-Understanding the causal impacts among various parameters is essential for designing micro aerial vehicles (MAVs).
-Computational fluid dynamics (CFD) simulation enables us to analyse and compare the flow fields under different flying patterns.
-However, it regularly takes considerable computational time for obtaining precise results.
-To increase the analysis process, machine learning methods were introduced to shorten the computational time.
-Moreover, the technique of optimisation algorithm was implemented so that an effective flight pattern could be concluded without performing thousands of simulations.
+Understanding the causal impacts among various parameters is essential for designing flapping motion systems, such as micro aerial vehicles (MAVs) and autonomous underwater vehicles (AUVs).
+Computational fluid dynamics (CFD) simulation enables us to analyse and compare the flow fields under different motion patterns.
+However, obtaining precise results often requires substantial computational time.
+To accelerate the analysis process, machine learning methods were introduced to reduce computational costs.
+Moreover, optimisation algorithms were implemented to identify effective motion strategies without the need for conducting thousands of simulations.